GetSocial

 Many sites use very small font sizes, which are just too small to be easily read.
 This is a fast way to lose readers, needlessly.
 There’s nothing to gain from using tiny fonts, which are almost impossible to read on anything smaller than a 22 inch monitor.
 The reason every popular website uses a readable font size, is they know the importance of having the main content comfortable to read on smaller screens.

-For reference, this blog uses a Georgia font, with a size of 17px.
-When I use Arial as my font, I use a size of 15px.
+For reference, this blog uses a Arial as my font, set at 16px.

 Similarly, studies have shown that people find it a lot easier to read narrower columns of content, than wide columns.
 Many popular child themes fail to take this into account, which is why there are so many W–I–D–E column layouts out there.